fortune-ncube/store_invetory_OOP/README.md

 ## Acknowledgements

 - This Shoe Inventory Management System was created as a simple solution for managing shoe inventory for small businesses.
-- Special thanks to contributors who have helped improve and maintain this project.